 - Winterfest, which takes place on November 30, 2019, offers visitors free carriage rides, a tree-lighting ceremony, and even a fireworks show to kick off the Christmas season, and guests can browse the wares of pop-up retailers inside Tower City that make up the seasonal Cleveland Bazaar, which features crafts, activities, Jack Frost Donuts, and Great Lakes Cheese in the Kids Village.
 It's also the grand opening of the Public Square skating rink for the season, which closes the following February.

-- At Lake Farmpark in Cleveland, you can check out the annual Country Lights, November 29 through December 23, 2019, where you and your family can enjoy a horse-drawn wagon ride through the park, trimmed with hundreds of thousands of lights and visit Santa's workshop.
-Tickets must be purchased in advance and often sell out, so be sure to get your tickets soon if you hope to make it this year!
+- At Lake Farmpark in Cleveland, check out the annual Country Lights, November 29 through December 23, 2019, where you can enjoy a horse-drawn wagon ride through the park, trimmed with hundreds of thousands of lights and visit Santa's workshop.
+Tickets must be purchased in advance and often sell out.

 - Nela Park also offers guests a chance to see a Cleveland holiday tradition since 1925, where the GE facility at Nela Park puts up hundreds of thousands of lights along the Noble Road perimeter of their grounds each year, beginning in early December and lasting until New Years Day.
 Nela Park also manufactures the lights for the National Christmas Tree in the nation's capital, so if you only have time to see one light display this season, this is the one to visit.